Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 {% section Strict clock model %}

-To start the tutorial, we give a script (`prim_clock.rev`), which implements the strict clock model.
+To start the tutorial, we give a script (`prim_strictclock.rev`), which implements the strict clock model.
 The script is set up as follows.

 We first read the nucleotide sequence alignment and get the taxon set and the number of species and the number of branches.